mozilla/addons-server/docs/api/topics/comm.rst

 .. http:post:: /api/v1/comm/thread/(int:thread_id)/note/

     .. note:: Requires authentication.

     **Request**

-    :param author: the id of the addon.
+    :param author: the id of the author.
     :type author: int
     :param thread: the id of the thread to post to.
     :type thread: int